 Slide the assembled shaft sleeve and rotating portion of the seal and onto the shaft until the polished faces contact.
 Continue to push the sleeve through the seal until it is fully seated against the shaft shoulder.
-Use caution not to roll the lip of the oil seal (38) when installing the shaft sleeve.

-Install the seal spring and spring centering washer.
+Install the seal spring.